stchan/sqldeveloperinstaller/README.md

 ## Building
 1. Download the Windows 64-bit with JDK included archive from [here](https://www.oracle.com/database/sqldeveloper/technologies/download/).
 1. Extract the "sqldeveloper" folder in the archive under the solution folder (ie. at the same level as the "SQLDeveloperInstaller" project folder).
 You can overwrite an empty existing "sqldeveloper" folder - .gitignore has an entry for that folder.
-If there are files in the folder (ie. an upgrade situation), I recommend deleting it first as the build process (heat.exe) will gather everything.
+If there are files in the folder (ie. an upgrade situation), I recommend deleting it first as the harvest process (heat.exe) will gather everything.
 Any old/obsolete files would be included.
 1. Set the solution configuration to "Release", and the platform to "x64".
 1. Build the solution - the MSI will be in "bin\Release"